-Mailing lists - Faculty of Engineering and Computer Science
+Mailing lists - Gina Cody School of Engineering and Computer Science

-Faculty and staff within the Faculty of Engineering and Computer Science (ENCS) are eligible to create, manage, or subscribe to public/private mailing lists.
+Faculty and staff within the Gina Cody School of Engineering and Computer Science are eligible to create, manage, or subscribe to public/private mailing lists.
 Mailing lists are managed by the list administrator using a self-serve online interface.

 Who can use it?

-Faculty & staff within the Faculty of ENCS.
+Faculty and staff within the Gina Cody School.

 How much does it cost?